tripl-ai/arc/docs-src/content/tutorial/index.md

 ## Add the rest of the tables

-Go ahead and:
+Use the glob patterns above to add the `yellow_tripdata` datasets to the Arc job.

 - add the file loading for the `yellow_tripdata`.
-There should be 3 stages for each schema load (`DelimitedExtract`, `TypingTransform`, `SQLValidate`) and a total of 7 schema versions so 21 stages just to read and safely type the data.
+There should be 3 stages for each schema load (`DelimitedExtract`, `TypingTransform`, `SQLValidate`) and a total of 6 schema versions (3 green_tripdata and 3 yellow_tripdata) for a total of 18 stages just to read and safely type the data.
 - modify the `SQLTransform` to include the new datasets.
 - run the new version of the job.
-You may need to increase the RAM you have allocated to Arc.

-A snapshot of what has been built so far is `tutorial/job/2/nyctaxi.ipynb`.
+A runnable snapshot of what has been built so far should be in the repository under `examples/tutorial/2/nyctaxi.ipynb`.

 ## Dealing with Empty Datasets